hclcnx/customizer/docs/HCLConnectionsCustomizer.md

 + Apart from the `url` property, the `proxyFile` can also contain `authType`, `username` and `password` properties
 + At this point in time Customizer only supports 'Basic' authorization as the `authType` - not OAuth.
 + Customizer proxy requests must start with a `/files/customizer/proxy` path
-+ The Proxy samples discussed here are available here: https://github.com/ibmcnxdev/global-sample-apps/tree/master/proxySample
++ The Proxy samples discussed here are available here: https://github.com/hclcnx/global-sample-apps/tree/master/proxySample

 **Note:** Even though the proxy samples are available for demo purposes on a _public_ repository, if you wish to restrict access to the authentication information contained in the JSON file then the file itself should be placed within a `.private` folder and the repository itself should also be _private_ (as of 2019 GitHub users can get [unlimited private repositories for free](https://github.blog/2019-01-07-new-year-new-github/))
-Access to the file can then be limited to those with administrative access to the private repository on the `ibmcnxdev` GitHub org.
+Access to the file can then be limited to those with administrative access to the private repository on the `hclcnx` GitHub org.

 ******
 # Displaying 3rd Party Content using Customizer